joaquimchianca/forum-api/README.md

 ### To-do
  - [ ] Pagination and cache in Topic Controller.
 Need to learn how to implement a real cache service (Cache must be here to be an API).
+ - [ ] Fix bean validation on TopicUpdate
  - [ ] Filter on topic search (category)
  - [ ] CRUD User
  - [ ] CRUD Category